Erick-Helmeczi/PeakMeister/README.md

-# MSI-CE-MS-Data-Preprocessing
+# Peak Seeker
+# Software for Automating MSI-CE-MS Data Preprocessing

 ### Description

-The motivation behind this program was to develop software that can reduce the burden, cost, and time required to manually process multisegment injection-capillary electrophoresis-mass spectrometry (MSI-CE-MS) data.
-While, MSI-CE-MS allows for the rapid acquisiton of metabolomic data, we were unable to find data processing software which could be tailored to the unique output of this technique.
-Thus, the key objective of this software is to take raw (.mzML) data files and user supplied conditons, such as a targted mass-to-charge list, and output plots and tables of peak areas and migration times.
+The motivation behind this program was to develop software that can reduce the burden, cost, and time required to manually preprocess multisegment injection-capillary electrophoresis-mass spectrometry (MSI-CE-MS) data.
+While MSI-CE-MS allows for the rapid acquisiton of metabolomic data, we were unable to find data processing software which could be tailored to the unique output of this technique.
+Thus, the key objective of this software is to take raw (.mzML) data files and user supplied conditons, such as a targted mass-to-charge list, and output plots and tables of summarized peak areas and migration times.

 ### Current Features